CarlosGFiguerola/robotito/README.md

 - need, at less, one URL as starting point (*seed*).
 - admit a number of parameters in order to set rules delimiting web pages to explore, set max of pages to explore, etc.
-- most of those parameters can be setted in a config file So, the mos basic usage is:
+- most of those parameters can be setted in a config file So, the most basic usage is:

 `python3 robotito.py -c config_file`